Corsaair/abcdis/README.md

-abcdis - The ABC dissasembler
+abcdis - The ABC disassembler
 =============================

 From the Redtamarin `/utils` some ABC dissasembler utilities.